 Since this brand identity must be consistent across all touchpoints, it’s essential for translations to follow suit.
 Therefore, each translation project needs to be as in line with the brand as possible.
-If your organization assigns projects to multiple translators, the most efficient way to ensure a consistent brand voice on every project is to create a style guide for translators.
+If your organisation assigns projects to multiple translators, the most efficient way to ensure a consistent brand voice on every project is to create a style guide for translators.

 What, exactly, is a style guide for translators?